Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms

-The $n$-step transition probability of the IMH algorithm is given by Theorem 1 of Smith and Tierney \cite{smith1996exact}: \begin{theorem}[Theorem 1 of Smith and Tierney \cite{smith1996exact}] The $n$-step transition kernel for the IMH chain is given by:
+Comparing \ref{eqn: lambda function} with \ref{eqn:rejection probability}, it is not hard to verify that $\lambda(w) = 1 - \frac 1 w$ for $w\geq w^\star$, and $\lambda(w(x))$ equals the rejection probability $R(x)$ for any $x\in \mathcal X$.
+We need the following result on the $n$-step transition probability of the IMH algorithm, see Theorem 1 of Smith and Tierney \cite{smith1996exact} for proof. \begin{theorem} The $n$-step transition kernel for the IMH chain is given by:

 where $T_n: \bR^+ \rightarrow \bR$ is defined by:

 \end{theorem}